 The second leavening occurs when the baking powder is heated in the oven.

-Rule of thumb: Use 1 teaspoon of baking powder per 1 cup of flour in a recipe.
+Rule of thumb: Use one teaspoon of baking powder per 1 cup of flour in a recipe.

-Recipes that call for both baking powder and baking soda contain some sort of acid (yogurt, brown sugar, etc), however the carbon dioxide created from the acid and baking soda is not enough to leaven the volume of batter in the recipe.
+Recipes like yogurt, brown sugar, etc., that call for baking powder and soda contain some acid.
+However, the carbon dioxide from the acid and baking soda is not enough to leaven the volume of batter in the recipe.